BrunodeBacchi/js-exercises/README.md

 This exercise takes an average of two notes that the user enters, and also captures the name of the person.

 ## 4 - Calculator
-This is a simple calculator with its 4 basic functions.
+This is a simple calculator with its 4 basic functions, whixh is done with the `switch case` command.

 ## 5 - Click Count
 Here we have a click count were you click on a `<button>` element and, with each click, the counter increases.